ammaraslam10/JTiledUtility/README.md

  1. Only Orthogonal maps with render the right down render order are supported.
  2. Infinite maps not supported.
  3. Map needs to be saved as an uncompressed CSV JSON file (when a new map is being created the settings can be changed to this).
- 4. Multiple tileset files not supported: only 1 tileset will be recognized.
- 5. A tileset must not have margins and it is recommended that the tile set should be stored in the same directory as the map.
+ 4. A tileset must not have margins.
- 6. Only tile layers and object layers are supported.
+ 5. Only tile layers and object layers are supported.
- 7. In objects, only rectangle and ellipse are supported (ellipse is rounded to a circle).
+ 6. In objects, only rectangle and ellipse are supported (ellipse is rounded to a circle).
 They are taken as collisions and they will get the class `JTiledObject` which is a basic Game Object that has a collision mask.
 ### Things that are currently supported
 Basic orthogonal maps with collisions that can be added from the tiled editor itself.
 The collisions can be given a custom class for advanced usage.
 ## Adding a custom class for collisions